What’s Learning’s Role in Customer Satisfaction

 Lastly, don’t forget about training the customers themselves.
 The L&D function is often called upon to create product training for customers.
 Whether it’s training provided with the product or simply tips, tricks and FAQs that stakeholders can get themselves, it is all part of the customer experience.

-To learn much more on this subject, please join me for a webinar on April 3rd at 10AM Pacific / 1 PM Eastern with Tim Duranleau, VP of Marketing for SAP Litmos, and Laura Beth Matson, Director of HRIS for GEC Packaging Technologies.
+To learn much more on this subject, please join me for a webinar on April 3rd at 10AM Pacific / 1 PM Eastern with Tim Duranleau, VP of Marketing for Litmos, and Laura Beth Matson, Director of HRIS for GEC Packaging Technologies.
 We will discuss practical ways to leverage learning to drive customer satisfaction.